microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/industrydata-overview.md

 ##### Validating Uploaded Files

 Once all CSV data has been successfully uploaded, the data must be validated before any inbound data flows can being processing the data.
-This is accomplished by calling the [validate](../api/industrydata-industrydataconnector-validate.md) action of the **azureDataLakeConnector**.
-This will finalize the upload session and validate that all required files were provided and properly formed.
+This is accomplished by calling the [validate](../api/industrydata-industrydataconnector-validate.md) action of the **azureDataLakeConnector** that finalizes the upload session and validates that all required files were provided and properly formed.
 Once validated, the data becomes available for processing by inbound data files.

-The **validate** action is a long-running [fileValidateOperation](industrydata-fileValidateOperation.md).
+The **validate** action is a long-running [fileValidateOperation](industrydata-filevalidateoperation.md).
 A link to the **fileValidateOperation** is returned in the `Location` header of the **validate** response.
 The **fileValidateOperation** provides the current status and final validation results.